 Entergy conducts a system level drill, usually on an annual basis, with participation by each operating company, including Entergy Texas.
 In addition, Entergy Texas typically conducts a state level drill in conjunction with the system level drill to verify emergency procedures both internally within the state and externally with other Entergy operating companies/system level command staff.
 The drill is typically a hurricane scenario, which is used to test the Entergy Texas hurricane plan.
-ETI will notify Commission Staff and the appropriate TDEM District Coordinators regarding the date, time, and location of the state-level drill at least 30 days prior to the date of the drill.
+ETI will notify Commission Staff and the appropriate Texas Division of Emergency Management ("TDEM") District Coordinators regarding the date, time, and location of the state-level drill at least 30 days prior to the date of the drill.